Skip to content

 Answer: Ice.

-Why it works in the car: It connects the question to snacks, drinks, and the cooler nobody packed well enough.
+Timing tip: It ties straight to snacks, drinks, and the cooler nobody packed quite well enough.

 61. What do you call a trip where you sleep outside in a tent?
 (Easy)